thoughtowner/films-actors/README.md

 ### 5. Launch a project.

-Go to the project folder: `cd films-and-actors`
+Go to the project folder: `cd films-actors`
 Launch for the first time: `docker compose up --build` In subsequent times: `docker compose up`
 Stop the work: `docker compose stop`